-The actual volcano, Thrihnukagigur, is about halfway between Reykjavik and the Golden Circle area in South Iceland.
+Thrihnukagigur Volcano Iceland is about halfway between Reykjavik and the Golden Circle area in South Iceland.
 The departure point for this Iceland volcano exploration is at the Blue Mountain Cabin which is the bottom of the ski lifts.
 There are a number of ways you can reach the meeting point:

 Wait till you see a sign that actually says 417 (don’t be like me and pull off one early and end up in a major construction site!!!).
 This then moves on to be the 407.
 Keep driving up and up.
 There will be a sign on the left when you get to the right place – and it is a nice super clear very big sign!

--by coach – this is the easiest option for this Iceland volcano climb if you are staying in Reykjavik.
+-By coach – this is the easiest option for this Iceland volcano climb if you are staying in Reykjavik.
 Included in your ticket is pick up and drop off at your Reykjavik hotel

--a bit of both – if you have a car and are in Reykjavik you can drive to the Greyhound bus station in Reykjavik and meet the bus for this Volcano Iceland tour there.
+-A bit of both – if you have a car and are in Reykjavik you can drive to the Greyhound bus station in Reykjavik and meet the bus for this Volcano Iceland tour there.
 You will be advised of the appropriate departure time.

 There are excellent instructions for all options on the fantastic Inside the Volcano website here.

 The easiest way to book the Inside the Volcano tour Iceland is to use the big green Book now button on the website!
 This will give you all available days, times, pick up options etc. You can also email but this online system is great and super user-friendly.

-Importantly you can only go Inside a Volcano during the summer.
+Importantly you can only go inside a volcano during the summer.
 I visited the last week of the season which was mid-October.
 We experienced the first snowfall of the season while we were there – you would not want to be doing the trek in heavy snow!
-Tours will start again in May 2018.
+This Volcano tour Iceland starts again the following May.

-Inside A Volcano Iceland: What to wear, What to Bring and the Facilities
+Inside A Volcano in Iceland: What to Wear, What to Bring and the Facilities